slyrz/boxer/README.md

 boxer --cgroup.memory.limit_in_bytes=128m --cgroup.cpu.shares=512
 ```

-will activate the memory and cpu cgroup subsystems inside the container,
+activates the *memory* and *cpu* cgroup subsystems inside the container,
-with the memory limit set to 128 MB and the cpu shares set to 512.
+with the container's memory limit set to 128 MB and the container's cpu shares
+set to 512.

-### Resource Limits
+#### Resource Limits

 Similar to the cgroup command line flags, boxer supports setting resource
 limits via command line flags prefixed with `rlimit.`.
 To view all